RoseLeighton/HackableDEF/md/tmp.md

 theoretical perspective, but also to explore how new media technologies can be employed in the messy practice of everyday urban life.

-In order to answer this latter question, in the period 2013-2014 we carried out a mapping of initiatives in the city of Amsterdam that in some way or another used digital media to ‘hack’ into the city.
+In order to answer the latter question, in the period 2013-2014 we carried out a mapping of initiatives in the city of Amsterdam that in some way or another used digital media to ‘hack’ into the city.
 That is: we were looking for initiatives that used digital media to organize